 We can also provide a wooden stand to display your helmet.

-This is a helmet from the Vendel period (650 AD to 800 AD) and was common in Scandinavia and on the British islands.
-This helmet comes with a butted spring steel camail to protect the lower head and neck.
+This is a helmet from the Vendel period (650 AD to 800 AD) and comes with a butted spring steel camail to protect the lower head and neck.

 10th century Viking Varangian Rus Slav Gnezdovo helmet with Butted Maille Camail.